kgateway-dev/kgateway/docs/content/installation/advanced_configuration/vault_secrets.md

      #kubernetesSecretSource: {}
      # Enable secrets to be read from and written to HashiCorp Vault
      vaultSecretSource:
+       # Address that your Vault instance is routeable on
        address: http://vault:8200
        token: root
      # refresh rate for polling config backends for changes